Bon AppetitElizabeth Howkins

 No, he decides, brushing temptation from his mind like so much lint, I shall have to pass the damn thing along to Rindfleisch.
 But, the thought of his rival running off with his heart brings to mind immediate images of a pack of savages, members swollen, bearing down on a retinue of nuns.
 Such musings momentarily take the edge off his appetite.
 Then a rich, visceral aroma, smooth as panne velvet, caresses his nostrils, causing them to quiver like the strings of an Irish harp.

 "Ah," he sighs, "sweetbreads, with just a suspicion of port."

 He catches himself quickly and retracts his tongue which is hanging over his chin in anticipation like that of Pavlov's dog.
 Dr. Giacomo moves swiftly to his accustomed table where his fellow surgeons are already busily at work, forks and elbows flying.

 "What's the plat du jour?" he asks hopefully.

 "Kidneys in red wine, cow's lungs en croute", says Rabinowitz, looking up from his plate of liver and onions.

-"Sounds good," says Dr. Giacomo, 'but I have my heart set on the
+"Sounds good," says Dr. Giacomo, 'but I have my heart set on the sweetbreads."

 "I recommend the tripe," says Semmelweiss, "a bit salty, but prepared to perfection."